 Remember, you’ll never be completely safe from severe weather, however, the information below will give you the best chance to prevent injury or damage to property.
 Some of the basic actions you can take to prevent damage to property include securing loose items and making sure any vehicles are parked undercover away from trees.

-And remember, never attempt to drive or walk through a flooded area.
+NEVER attempt to drive or walk through a flooded area.
 You don’t know what’s under the water or more importantly how deep it is.

-If you’re in Australia and you’d prefer to read something local, the Victorian SES has fantastic information about preparing for severe weather or if you’re caught in it.
+If you’re in Australia and you’d prefer to read something local the Victorian SES has fantastic information about preparing for severe weather or if you’re caught in it.
 Visit the Victorian SES website.